|Lat/Lon:||46.52663°N / 12.02282°E|

-In the neighbourhood of Passo Falzarego (m.
-2105) there are several towers and walls of high quality dolomia belonging to Fanis group and quickly accessible from the road joining Cortina d'Ampezzo and Falzarego.
+In the neighbourhood of Passo Falzarego 2105 m there are several towers and walls made of high quality dolomia belonging to the Fanis group.
+These venues are quickly accessible from the road joining Cortina d'Ampezzo and Passo Falzarego.
 Among these peaks Torre Piccola di Falzarego and its major sister Torre Grande di Falzarego are amongst the most interesting ones, in reason of their beautiful slender shape, the exposition of the climbing routes and the quality of the rock.
-Torre Grande shows a steep yellow and grey South-East face, overlooking the ruins of an ancient military hospital, and a shorter grey and compact West face.
+Torre Grande shows a steep yellow and grey South-East face, overlooking the ruins of an ancient WWI military hospital, and a shorter grey and compact West face

-First summit ascent: unknown along the gully between Torre Grande di Falzarego and Cima Falzarego
+First summit ascent: climbers unknown along the gully between Torre Grande di Falzarego and Cima Falzarego

-Two of the outstanding alpinists of their time put the signature on Torre Grande: Angelo Dibona (1879-1956), maybe the greatest Alpine Guide at the beginning of the twentieth century, a resolute winner of the most difficult faces of the Dolomites; Emilio Comici (1901-1940), one of the leading representative of the “Sixth Grade’s Age”.
+Two of the outstanding alpinists of their time to put the signature on Torre Grande were Angelo Dibona (1879-1956), maybe the greatest Alpine Guide at the beginning of the twentieth century, a resolute winner of the most difficult walls of the Dolomites, and Emilio Comici (1901-1940), one of the leading representative of the “Sixth Grade’s Age”.

 - Road approach from Belluno: follow the road SS 51 towards North reaching Longarone and Pieve di Cadore; from Pieve the SS51 turns to left, reaching San Vito di Cadore and Cortina d’Ampezzo, here follow the road SS48 to Passo Falzarego.